The uncompromising code formatter#

 Try it out now using the Black Playground.

 Black is successfully used by many projects, small and big.
 Black has a comprehensive test suite, with efficient parallel tests, our own auto formatting and parallel Continuous Integration runner.
-Now that we have become stable, you should not expect large formatting to changes in the future.
+Now that we have become stable, you should not expect large changes to formatting in the future.
 Stylistic changes will mostly be responses to bug reports and support for new Python syntax.

 Also, as a safety measure which slows down processing, Black will check that the